• Skip to primary navigation

 The Weekender Color Block Sweater

-This super fast crochet sweater pattern features a stylish high-low design and can be finished in a single weekend!
+This super fast pattern features a stylish high-low design and can be finished in a single weekend!
 Holding two strands of yarn together allows you to work at warp speed, making this a satisfying beginner project.
 Guest design by Cactus & Lace Designs.

 Get the Pattern